Jobs Guarantee Scheme (Research) Bill

 Overview

-This bill mandates the Secretary of State to conduct research into a potential "Jobs Guarantee Scheme."
-This scheme would provide guaranteed employment for young adults (18-24) and older individuals (25+) who have been claiming Jobseeker's Allowance for extended periods.
+This bill mandates the UK Secretary of State to conduct research into the feasibility of a "Jobs Guarantee Scheme."
+This scheme would aim to provide guaranteed employment for young adults (18-24) and long-term unemployed individuals (25+) who have been claiming Jobseeker's Allowance for a significant period.

 Description